Nairobbery: Revealing The Nakedness of Nairobi’s Notoriety Through Kenyan Hip Hop

 Nairobi by Johnny Vigeti, Abbas & Sati

 We could have made a pick from any of Kalamashaka’s hit songs- Tafsiri Hii, Fanya Mamabo.
 Maybe even chosen another hip hop joint from K-South’s Nairobbery.
 But we chose to seek 2.0 takes on Nairobi’s notoriety by two Kenyan hip hop legends.
-Hip hop gods who featured prominently in the proceeding dissection of Nairobbery.
+Hip hop gods who featured prominently in the preceding dissection of Nairobbery.
 None other than Abbas and Johnny Vigeti.
 Abbas of K South and Johnny Vigeti of Kalamashaka.

-Off the critically acclaimed but poorly received comeback album Mr Vigeti, Johnny Vigeti – one third of the Kenyan hip hop gods Kalamashaka – sought help form Abass and Sati in this triumph over drug addiction and scars borne out of the sacrifice of being a pioneer.
+Off the critically acclaimed but poorly received comeback album Mr Vigeti, Johnny Vigeti – one-third of the Kenyan hip hop gods Kalamashaka – sought help form Abass and Sati in this triumph over drug addiction and scars borne out of the sacrifice of being a pioneer.

 A collaborative effort that roped in Europe based producers Viktor Ax and Ruben ”Subcon” Keikhwa.
 Unlike K South’s Nairobbery, where the stars aligned to make a great effort, Mr. Vigeti is a child of poor timing.
 Would it have waited a couple, three, fours years to be released?
 Would today be better suited for its genre, when 90’s style hip hop attempts a comeback?